automata-network/tee-compile/README.md

 ## Contributing

-Thank you for considering contributing to attestable-build-tool!

 **Before You Contribute**:
 * **Raise an Issue**: If you find a bug or wish to suggest a feature, please open an issue first to discuss it.
 Detail the bug or feature so we understand your intention.
 * **Pull Requests (PR)**: Before submitting a PR, ensure:
     * Your contribution successfully builds.
     * It includes tests, if applicable.
-Your efforts help make attestable-build-tool better, and we truly appreciate your support!

 ## License